idaholab/virtual_test_bed/doc/content/htgr/3D_MHTGR/3D_mhtgr_mesh.md

-# Modular High-Temperature Gas-Cooled Reactor (3D-MHTGR) 350MW Model Mesh
+# Modular High-Temperature Gas-Cooled Reactor (3D-MHTGR) Mesh

 !alert warning
 This meshing script is provided as is in a coarse form.
 Convergence studies for the physics of interest should be performed by the user.